 Being an apostle or prophet in the Bible was not a pleasant experience.
 It often meant ridicule and revilement.
 It meant losing in the present to win in the end.
 It meant sacrificing the desires of the present for obedience to God’s call.

 This is a very different outlook than our modern world has.
 It’s a very different outlook than many in our churches have, including our leaders.
-If your prayer is genuinely to serve God best, be ready for Him to place you at the end of the procession, with the others sentenced to death.
+If your prayer is genuinely to serve God best, then trust Him with your life even if it means hardship and suffering on this side of eternity.

 Father, we trust our lives into Your hands.
 We are Your servants, and so do with as You please.
 May we serve You best, even if it means our discomfort and foolishness.
 Amen.